College Life and Migraines

 Third, because everyone is different as to what combination causes their migraine attacks and what constitutes stress in their own life, it is imperative to know oneself.
 Keep a migraine diary if unsure so you can see patterns or help you recognize triggers.

 For example, some people have migraines every time they drink red wine (I am one of those people so I avoid it completely).
-Others get migraine attacks if they eat MSG (in Chinese food) or chocolate, while others have improvement in head pain with caffeine and chocolate (me).
+Others get migraine attacks if they eat MSG (in processed food) or chocolate, while others have improvement in head pain with caffeine and chocolate (me).

 11 migraine management tips